Selective Service Act of 1917

 The Selective Service Act of 1917 or Selective Draft Act authorized the United States federal government to raise a national army for service in World War I through conscription.
 It was envisioned in December 1916 and brought to President Woodrow Wilson's attention shortly after the break in relations with Germany in February 1917.
-The Act itself was drafted by then-Captain (later Brigadier General) Hugh S. Johnson after the United States entered World War I by declaring war on Germany.
+The Act itself was drafted by then-Captain (later Brigadier General) Hugh S. Johnson after the United States entered World War I when it declared war on Germany.
 The Act was canceled with the end of the war on November 11, 1918.
-The Act was upheld as constitutional by the United States Supreme Court in 1918.
+The United States Supreme Court upheld the Act as constitutional in 1918.